richardreiter/the-fast-supper/README.md

 - __Forum/Members Area__

-  - Implementing a forum/members area in the future could be really beneficial for The Fast Supper community, so the users would be able to have accountability partners as opposed to just exchanging ideas via the blog posts.
+  - Implementing a forum/members area in the future could be highly beneficial for The Fast Supper's community.
+The users would be able to have accountability partners as opposed to just exchanging ideas via the blog posts.

 ## Technologies Used